-• Failure to establish employment by or on behalf of the U.S. government, or failure to establish qualifying employment by ISAF or a successor mission.
-For Afghans employed by or on behalf of the U.S. government, State considers the employment requirement satisfied for an alien hired under a direct-hire appointment, or through an agency's personal services agreement (PSA) or personal services contract (PSC) authority.
-State also has considered Afghan nationals hired by and paid through a U.S. government contractor, subcontractor, or Employee Association to meet the broader criteria for employment "by or on behalf of" the U.S. government.
-State has not considered the requirement under section 602(b) to be "employed by or on behalf of the United States government" satisfied in other situations, such as individuals employed by an entity funded by a grant or cooperative agreement with the U.S. government, or self-employed businesspersons who operate under a license with the U.S. government.
-For Afghans employed by ISAF, or a successor mission, Section 1227 of the FY 2015 NDAA states that qualifying applicants must be employed "by the International Security Assistance Force," interpreted to include direct hires by ISAF or ISAF member nations.
-While Section 1216 of the FY 2016 NDAA expanded qualification for the SIV program to certain Afghans employed by successor missions to ISAF, the language did not include contractors and subcontractors.
+• Failure to establish qualifying employment by or on behalf of the U.S. government, or failure to establish qualifying employment by ISAF or a successor mission.
+For Afghans employed by or on behalf of the U.S. government, State considers the employment requirement satisfied for an alien hired under a direct-hire appointment, or through an agency's personal services agreement ("PSA") or personal services contract ("PSC") authority.
+State also has considered Afghan nationals hired by and paid through a U.S.

+government contractor, subcontractor, or Employee Association to meet the broader criteria for employment "by or on behalf of" the U.S. government.
+State has not considered the requirement under section 602(b) to be "employed by or on behalf of the United States government" satisfied in other situations, such as individuals employed by an entity funded by a grant or cooperative agreement with the U.S. government, or selfemployed businesspersons who operate under a license with the U.S. government.
+For Afghans employed by ISAF, or a successor mission, Section 1227 of the FY 2015 National Defense Authorization Act states that qualifying applicants must be employed "by the International Security Assistance Force," interpreted to include direct hires by ISAF or ISAF member nations.
+The National Defense Authorization Act for FY 2017 requires Afghans employed by or on behalf of the U.S. government who submit an application for Chief of Mission approval on or after December 23, 2016 to further establish that their employment required them to serve as an interpreter or translator for personnel of the Department of State or USAID; to serve as an interpreter or translator for U.S. military personnel; or to perform sensitive and trusted activities for the U.S. government.